 The WebRTC Signaling Server (which potentially maybe part of the Split Rendering Server) shall support the dynamic policy API as defined in X.

-Furthermore, the Split Rendering Server shall support the PDU Set marking and should support the End of Burst marking for the RTP streams that are generated by the Split Rendering Server.8 Split Rendering User Plane
+Furthermore, the Split Rendering Server shall support the PDU Set marking and should support the End of Burst marking for the RTP streams that are generated by the Split Rendering Server.

-MSE-4
+7.3 HTTP response codes

+Guidelines for error responses to the invocation of APIs of NF services are specified in clause 4.8 of TS 29.501 [22].
+API-specific error responses are specified in the respective technical specifications.

+8 Split Rendering User Plane

 8.1 Split Rendering Signalling Protocols